JeffreyChan0913/Iris/README.md

 ```
 In this case, we are checking what would you like to eat.
 If the value of food is fries, then you will get a fries.
 If the value of food is burger, you will get a burger for food, otherwise, we will get desert because we only offer three types of food.

-Key here is, if will ues if elif else structure, we will only get one thing done among all possible branches.
+We will only get one thing done among all possible branches.
 If we have the following
 ```python
 if option == "A":
 	print("A")